Service

 Local Context

 Summer dewpoints in Bergen County routinely hit 70°F. Basement walls sit at 60–65°F year-round.
-Do the math: humid summer air hitting cold walls condenses.
-Without active dehumidification, a finished Bergen County basement grows mold behind the drywall every summer — invisible until it's expensive.
-We spec dehumidification on every finished basement, no exceptions.
+Humid summer air against cold walls condenses.
+Without active dehumidification, sustained high humidity raises the risk of hidden moisture problems, odor, and mold growth behind finished surfaces.
+We evaluate dehumidification on every finished basement project.

 Questions